GRDimm/ML-CPP/README.md

   - Fit a logistic regression model to training data.
   - Predict output values for test data.

+### 6. ClassificationMetrics
+- **Description**: A class for computing classification evaluation metrics.
+- **Current Capabilities**:
+  - Calculate the accuracy.
+  - Calculate the precision.
+  - Calculate the recall.
+  - Calculate the F1 score.

 ## Getting Started

 1. **Clone the repository**: